mcmanuscw/web-scraping-challenge/README.md

 Web Scrape Homework:

-This assignment was very challenging, and I was able to complete it with the help of a great tutor.
+This assignment was very challenging, and with tutoing was able to complete.

+Key learnigns around inspecting; finding and copying target site xpaths; app.py and function.py development/deployment; for loops; building skill with dictionaries and iteration.

 Please find with this submission the ipynb "mission to mars.ipynb" and images of the web app in the "Images" directory.